 Melrose - Neighbor to Medford but otherwise quite different, Melrose has blossomed recently due to excellent town leadership attracting restaurants and family desirables just North of Boston.
 Far less expensive than its neighbor Winchester, Melrose has decent schools (not awesome) and a community feel that has given middle class families a nicer alternative than some of the surrounding choices.
 Expect to hear more about Melrose in the future.
 AIRPORT 15 min / 25 min

-Somerville - Somerville has affectionately been dubbed "Poor man's Cambridge" and while it truly is less expensive than Cambridge, Somerville has tons of appeal all its own.
+Somerville - Somerville had affectionately been dubbed "Poor man's Cambridge" and but that is hardly true these days.
 Officially, Somerville is the most densely populated community in the Commonwealth of Massachusetts.
 It has an urban feel with several interesting urban squares, Davis being the largest.
 In this tightly packed city you will find lots of great restaurants, eclectic neighbors, rail and MBTA access and none of Cambridge's snootiness.
 On the other hand, good luck finding off street parking or getting down half of Somerville's narrow streets in the middle of winter.
-RESTAURANT TIP: Dali (Spanish Food).
 AIRPORT: 15 min/20 min

 Saugus - Saugus is practically synonymous with US ROUTE 1.
 As the legendary truck route winding from Florida to Ft.
 Kent gradually evolved from truck stops and motels into suburbia, restaurant landmarks such as Hilltop Steakhouse and Kowloon took route along its rolling hills.
 While none of Saugus restaurants really top chef's lists for haute cuisine, Saugus restaurants along with its non-stop retail plants and aggressively priced gas stations have a staying appeal.
 Beyond that, Saugus is a working class suburb very close to the airport and the city, and a step safer than Malden or Chelsea.
 AIRPORT: 10 min/20 min

 Watertown - Watertown has a superb location, similar to Newton but without any portion south of the Mass Turnpike.
 It is very close to the Mass Pike, as well as Soldiers Field Rd and Boston itself though any transit down Arsenal Street will take a while due to the lights and businesses along the route.
 Watertown consists of four square miles, but this small city is packed with malls, stores, restaurants and even frontage along the Charles River.
-In addition to plenty of strip malls, Watertown has numerous car dealerships and the greatest concentation of ceramic tile stores in the area.
+In addition to plenty of strip malls, Watertown has numerous car dealerships and the greatest concentration of ceramic tile stores in the area.
 Old buildings have been converted to condos, creating a semi-urban living environment and recently, new trendy cube-style apartment complexes have been popping up all over town.

 Watertown's is an up and coming suburb, with many urban draws like restaurants and stores, contemporary new apartment options (some overlooking the Charles river) and a substantial foundation of hard working families.
 Watertown does not have the greatest schools, but it does have a unique mix of culture and location that makes it a good choice for many families and its schools are decidedly better than neighboring Waltham.
 Currently Watertown roads are in very bad condition, sporting some of the worst accumulations of death trap potholes in the area.
-RESTAURANT TIP: Porcinis.
 AIRPORT: 15 min/25 min.